fabriziotorelli-wipro/digitalrig-apigee/digitalrig-apigee-riglet/ec2/README.md

     * apigee_custom_x509_certificate: APIGee custom X509 Self signed certificate
     * apigee_custom_x509_certificate_key: APIGee custom X509 Self signed certificate key

-    You can define X509 Certificate keys (for a self-signed server certificate with common name as the `APIGee organization gateway hostname or IP` for defining remote access to Gateway Port Services and another server certificate with `localhost` common name for defining local access to Gateway Index Services), for instance as follow :
+    You can define APIGee certificate, as well as you can define X509 Certificate keys (for a self-signed server certificate with common name as the `APIGee organization gateway hostname or IP` [usually you should use the callee, we hope it's sufficient generate a certificate on Font-end ip in the file `/digitalrig-apigee-riglet/ec2/tmp/_tf_outputs.yml` in front-end public ip variable after the TF outputs generation step] for defining remote access to Gateway Port Services and another server certificate with `localhost` common name for defining local access to Gateway Index Services), for instance as follow :

     ## TLS Self-Signed Certificates